Fydyr/Galad-Islands/docs/en/dev/02-systeme/rendering_optimizations.md

 - **Approach:** Simplified rendering of distant elements
 - **Expected Benefits:** Improved performance at zoom out

+### Fog of War Rendering Optimization (Implemented)

+**Date:** November 2025
+**Affected Files:** `src/systems/vision_system.py`, `src/managers/surface_cache.py`, `src/functions/optionsWindow.py`

+**Summary:** The fog-of-war rendering path previously used image-based cloud sprites for unexplored tiles.
+While visually rich, this approach involves many per-tile subsurface operations and blits, which can be costly on CPU/GPU.
+The new implementation adds an alternative tile-based rendering mode that draws filled rectangles for unexplored/explored tiles and uses cached filled surfaces to significantly reduce the overhead.

+**Key Changes:**

+- Added `fog_render_mode` config option: `image` (default) | `tiles` (fast)

+- Implemented tile-based rendering in `VisionSystem.create_fog_surface()` using `get_filled_surface()` from `surface_cache` for cached rectangle blits

+- Added Options UI control to toggle rendering mode in `OptionsWindow` under Performance

+- Included a benchmark flag to disable vsync and remove FPS cap during profiling

+**Impact:**

+- `Tiles (fast)` mode reduces the heavy per-tile image ops and can increase framerate on CPU-bound systems

+- `Image` mode keeps previous visuals but cost more CPU/GPU and may be limited by driver vsync

+**How to test:**

+- Use the benchmark script to compare both modes: `python scripts/benchmark/benchmark.py --full-game-only --no-vsync --max-fps 0 --duration 30 --profile --export-csv` and compare CSV outputs

 ## Performance Metrics

 ### Before Optimizations